faithvoid/plugin.pictures.booru/README.md

 - Extract the .zip file.
 - Copy the "xBooru" folder to Q:/plugins/pictures
 - Run the add-on and enjoy!
 - All explicit / questionable / sensitive posts are blocked by default to keep the defaults SFW.
 To enable explicit posts, remove all ratings from "tags.txt" and add whichever tags you'd like to block.
+- Comes with a built-in wallpaper function!
+Select "Wallpapers (640x480)" or "Wallpapers (1280x720)" in the menu of each source to check out photos that match the chosen resolution!

 ## Issues:
 - Danbooru only works with headers off (but introduces the issue of pagination causing a 403).
 Other Danbooru-type sources don't have this issue.